 In the last few years, studies on high-risk women suggest that many ovarian cancers in BRCA gene mutation carriers may actually start in the fallopian tubes.
 In 2009 and 2010 at our annual conference experts presented the possibility that early detection or prevention focused around the fallopian tubes might allow women to temporarily delay BSO until closer to natural menopause.
 But medical experts need evidence that it is safe and effective before they can recommend salpingectomy (removal of the fallopian tubes) as a risk-reducing option.
 This requires a research study comparing outcomes of women who have salpingectomy, women who have BSO, and those who choose surveillance.
 The design of such a study faces several challenges.
 A big concern has been whether or not high-risk women would be willing to participate in a prevention study examining fallopian tube removal followed by removal of the ovaries later.

 To answer this question, in 2011 FORCE conducted a survey on attitudes of high-risk women towards participating in ovarian cancer risk-reduction research.
-Preliminary results were presented at our 2011 annual conference and shared on our blog.
+Preliminary results were presented at our 2011 annual conference.
 Almost one-third of the 333 respondents would consider participating in a prophylactic salpingectomy study.
 We shared this finding with the research community as evidence that a salpingectomy study would be feasible and that women would enroll in such a study.

 At our 2012 conference, gynecologic oncology experts Dr. Illana Cass and Dr. Douglas Levine presented the pros and cons of further research on salpingectomy to lower the risk in high-risk women.
 The presentation used a debate format and presented two sides of the salpingectomy issue:

 - Although many cancers in high-risk women may start in the fallopian tube, we have no proof that all ovarian cancers begin in the tubes.